As a Member of the 115th Congress, Rodney serves on the House Committees on Administration, Agriculture and

 Washington should live by the same rules as every American family and that means balancing our budget and only spending what we take in.

 I know that a one-size-fits-all, government-mandated health care system is not the answer for addressing the needs of both people with health insurance and the uninsured.
-Early in their marriage, Rodney and his wife Shannon confronted a serious medical issue when Shannon was diagnosed with colon cancer.
+Just after the birth of our daughter Toryn, my wife Shannon was diagnosed with colon cancer.
 Thankfully, Shannon beat the cancer, but it gave me first-hand knowledge of dealing with serious medical conditions under our health insurance model.
 However, our health care system isn’t working for everyone, especially those with pre-existing conditions on Obamacare because they can’t afford to use the health insurance they have.